When Is Carpal Tunnel Bad Enough for Surgery?

 Carpal tunnel syndrome doesn’t have officially defined stages, but its progression can be categorized by the severity of its symptoms.

-- Chronic Pain – Persistent pain, numbness, and tingling significantly impact quality of life, making everyday tasks such as buttoning clothes, opening jars, or holding utensils difficult.
-Muscles can begin to atrophy (especially in the thumb) and the patient loses grip strength.
+4. Chronic Pain – Persistent pain, numbness, and tingling significantly impact quality of life, making everyday tasks such as buttoning clothes, opening jars, or holding utensils difficult.
+Muscles can begin to atrophy (especially in the thumb), and the patient loses grip strength.

-In order to prevent the condition from progressing and causing permanent nerve damage, surgery is highly recommended when symptoms persist despite the use of conservative non-surgical treatments, such as bracing, non-steroidal anti-inflammatories, and steroid injections.
+Surgery is highly recommended to prevent the condition from progressing and causing permanent nerve damage.
+This is especially true when symptoms persist despite the use of conservative non-surgical treatments such as bracing, non-steroidal anti-inflammatory medications, and steroid injections.

 Persistent symptoms that merit surgical intervention include: